This post may contain affiliate links. This blog generates income via ads.

 - Let drain in the sink for a few minutes before spreading onto a paper towel-lined baking tray.

-- When berries have completely dried, remove the paper towel and place the whole baking tray in the freezer.
+- When berries have mostly dried place the whole baking tray in the freezer.
 Make sure it's laying flat!

 - Freeze the berries until solid (I do this overnight) and then transfer to a plastic storage bag for easy portioning and storage.